 The above quote ties into an article I just wrote for The Shepard Letter.
 This article was based on Randy Pausch’s Last Lecture.
 Randy was a college professor and was told he had six months to live, so he eventually presented what was literally his last lecture.
-It was very inspirational and even though I have every intention of living until very old age, he inspired me to write my own version of a “last lecture.”
+It was very inspirational, and even though I have every intention of living until very old age, he inspired me to write my own version of a “last lecture.”
 The Dustin Hoffman quote above summarizes one of my lifetime strategies, which has to do with “experiencing” life.
-Are you experiencing life, or just making your way through it?
+Are you experiencing life or just making your way through it?

 I’ve written my ten so-called lifetime strategies.

 Now for a quick business story.
 On a recent flight home from a speaking engagement, I met a flight attendant who delivered atrocious service.
 I somehow was able to disarm her and engage in conversation.
 It was obvious she hated her employer.
 Apparently, for them to survive, they had to cut salaries by 30%.
-And even though they are losing money every month, she still thinks it is unfair.
+Although they are losing money every month, she still thinks it is unfair.

 I can’t disagree with her.
 Sometimes life isn’t fair.
-And, a company sometimes has to do what is necessary to stay afloat.
+And a company sometimes has to do what is necessary to stay afloat.
 I reminded her that she still had a job.
 Her anger was interfering with her responsibilities.
 First and foremost, she was there for our safety.
 Second, she was to take care of the passengers in a manner that was professional and pleasant.
 After all, she was on the front line and the face of the airline.